dwrobel/flatcam/README.md

 - refactored FlatCAMGeometry.mtool_gen_cncjob() method
 - fixed the TclCommandCncjob to work for multigeometry Geometry objects; still I had to fix the list of tools parameter, right now I am setting it to an empty list
+- update the Tcl Command isolate to be able to isolate exteriors, interiors besides the full isolation, using the iso_type parameter

 14.09.2019